Tanz0rz/haxe-fmod/extension/functions.md

 ## system_getnumnestedplugins
 <!-- System::getNumNestedPlugins -->
-Not exposed.
-Third-party plugins and custom codecs, DSPs, and outputs run code on FMOD threads, which no Haxe target can do, and the web build has no plugin host at all.
+Not bound yet.
+Loading a prebuilt plugin binary runs the plugin's own code on FMOD's threads with no Haxe involved, so nothing rules it out, it is deferred until CI has a plugin binary to test against.
+Until then a Studio project that uses plugin effects cannot load them from haxefmod.
 The 33 built-in DSP types are bound through Dsp.create.
+HTML5 has no plugin host (unsupported in HTML5), so the call will return FMOD_ERR_UNSUPPORTED there once it lands.

 ## system_getnumplugins
 <!-- System::getNumPlugins -->
-Not exposed.
-Third-party plugins and custom codecs, DSPs, and outputs run code on FMOD threads, which no Haxe target can do, and the web build has no plugin host at all.
+Not bound yet.
+Loading a prebuilt plugin binary runs the plugin's own code on FMOD's threads with no Haxe involved, so nothing rules it out, it is deferred until CI has a plugin binary to test against.
+Until then a Studio project that uses plugin effects cannot load them from haxefmod.
 The 33 built-in DSP types are bound through Dsp.create.
+HTML5 has no plugin host (unsupported in HTML5), so the call will return FMOD_ERR_UNSUPPORTED there once it lands.

 ## system_getoutput
 <!-- System::getOutput -->